InBrowserApp/tldr.inbrowser.app/README.md

 * Browse by platforms and languages.
 * Markdown render and dark mode support.
 * Everything is processed in your browser.
-* Works without network connection using PWA.
+* Works without a network connection using PWA.
 * All files are static.
-No backend servers needed.
+No backend servers are needed.
-* Zero API latency, no waiting for response.
+* Zero API latency, no waiting for a response.
 * Automatically updates when new tldr-pages are available.

 ## 🧑‍💻 Develop